The new programming initiative of Radio Kansas.

 We carried it right up to the point that longtime host Garrison Keillor announced his retirement.
 The program was ultimately cancelled by its network and is unavailable to any stations.

-Riverwalk, Live from the Landing & Lincoln Center Jazz
+Riverwalk, Live from the Landing, Lincoln Center Jazz, Marian McPartland

-We carried both as part of our Saturday evening jazz block until producers stopped production.
+We carried each of these programs as part of our Saturday evening jazz block until the producers of each stopped production.
 Unavailable to any stations even as re-runs.

 We carried it until producers stopped production.
 Unavailable to any stations even as re-runs.